City of Westminster College will provide outstanding education and training to enable our learners to achieve their full potential.

 We have parents evening twice a year and an annual review.

-Formal Annual Review meetings take place once a year and parents have further opportunities to meet with their child’s teacher each term, to discuss progress reports.
+Formal Education, Health and Care Plan Annual Review meetings take place once a year and parents have further opportunities to meet with their child’s teacher each term, to discuss progress.
 Over and above these formal meetings however we actively encourage parental involvement in the education and development of their children.
 Teachers, and other staff, are available to meet with parents, by appointment, whenever you have a concern.

-The majority of students (on Learning for Living courses) have ‘home college diaries’ which are completed daily by either the teacher or learning support assistant.
+The majority of students (on Learning for Living & Preparing for Adulthood courses) have ‘home college diaries’ which are completed daily by either the teacher or learning support assistant.
 These will tell you what your child has been doing during the day; highlighting any achievements or difficulties they have incurred.
 Parents are encouraged to develop a two-way dialogue with college staff.
-In addition tutors e-mail address and telephone numbers will be shared with you during enrolment.
+In addition, tutors e-mail address and telephone numbers will be shared with you.

 What support will there be for a child’s overall wellbeing and pastoral care?